 Democracy is a form of government where power originates with the citizens, the citizens then either rule directly or delegate power to representatives.

-Oligarchy is a classical form of government in which wealthy monied interests rule (dictate the laws) rather than the people or their representatives.
+Oligarchy is a classical form of government ruled “by the few.”
+Generally, the term implies that monied interests rule (dictate the laws) rather than the people or their representatives.

 Donald Trump hasn’t been much of a Tyrant in-action, but he does have a lot in common with the classical tyrants, including the tyrant from Plato’s Republic.

 Right-wing Populism, like the Tea Party, and Left-wing Populism, like Bernie Sanders, are the two basic forms of populism.
 Both are anti-elite but otherwise very different.